-The Medicaid Enterprise System (MES) Modernization Roadmap guides AHCCCS and MQD in their efforts to achieve compliance with Centers for Medicare & Medicaid Services (CMS) requirements to improve interoperability and sustainability of technology solutions that support Medicaid service delivery.
-The roadmap is an overarching plan to modernize and transform the agencies by identifying recommended actions, integrated high-level timelines, and estimated costs.
+The Medicaid Enterprise System (MES) Modernization Roadmap for the Hawaii and Arizona Partnership guides AHCCCS and MQD in their shared efforts to achieve compliance with Centers for Medicare & Medicaid Services (CMS) requirements to improve interoperability and sustainability of technology solutions that support Medicaid service delivery.
+The roadmap is an overarching plan to modernize and transform the agencies' business processes through their shared technology initiatives by identifying recommended actions, integrated high-level timelines, and estimated costs.